 Though these are some of the most important eligibility and management requirements, they aren’t the only ones.
 It’s important that your team stays active in your campaigns and is consistently optimizing your AdWords strategy in order to maintain your account.

-If these standards seem like a lot to keep track of, remember that you can always seek outside help of a consultant.
-They can manage your account for you, freeing up your time to other important tasks at your nonprofit.
+If these standards seem like a lot to keep track of, remember that you can always seek outside help from a consultant.
+They can manage your account for you, freeing up your time for other important tasks at your nonprofit.